Belan-Mihail/hamburg-weekend/README.md

 The media content of the home page, the feedback page, as well as the media content from all the objects listed on the attraction page was taken from the site - [Pixabay](https://pixabay.com/)

+## Acknowledgements

+I would like to express my sincere gratitude:

+  - My mentor Mo Shami for his advice and support.
+  - My daughter Alice for always giving me inspiration and strength to go forward.